beaverbuilder/documentation/versioned_docs/version-stable/general/account-billing/change-email-address-or-password-for-your-beaver-builder-account.md

 ### Email Address

-You can change your email address for your Beaver Builder account on the [Edit Account](https://www.wpbeaverbuilder.com/my-account/edit-account/) page but updating it there does not update your billing email.
-If you need to change your email address, [contact us](https://www.wpbeaverbuilder.com/contact/) and our billing team will handle your request.
+Please [contact support](https://www.wpbeaverbuilder.com/beaver-builder-support/) should you need to change your email address.

 ### Password